-Every single independent professional out there has experienced it at one time or another.
-There are simply some days when you just do not feel like working.
-Forcing yourself to try and be productive on a day when you are faced with a creative block can actually backfire: Tasks that you can normally complete in a short time can take hours, and the quality of your work can suffer, too.
+Every independent professional out there has experienced it at one time or another: there are simply some days when you don’t feel like working.
+But forcing yourself to try and be productive on a day when you’re facing a creative block can actually backfire—tasks that you can normally complete in a short time may take hours and the quality of your work may suffer.

-So what’s an uninspired independent professional to do?
-There are actually several things you can do to remain productive even when the last thing you want to do is get work done—and they just might help you get your motivation back, as well.
+So, what’s an uninspired independent to do?
+Luckily, there are several things you can do to remain productive even when the last thing you want to do is get work done.
+These tips may even help you get your motivation back.

-1. Do some organizing.Sometimes an independent professional's workspace can just be too messy or disorganized for creativity to flow.
-So take some time to get things back in order.
-Throw away anything you don’t need; make sure there is a place for everything and everything is in its place.
-You could even spend some time organizing the files on your computer.
-Make sure that you have easy access to the files and tools you need, and that items you need to keep in storage long-term are quickly locatable, as well.
+When your workspace gets messy and disorganized, it can be hard for creativity to flow.
+If your to-do list isn’t doing it for you, take some time to get your space back in order.
+Throw away anything you don’t need and make sure everything is in its place.
+Spend some time organizing files on your computer.
+Make sure you have easy access to the files and tools you frequently use and store and back up items that you want to hang onto.

-2. Brainstorm.
-If your brain just does not want to cooperate when you want to work on a certain project, cut it some slack, and let it dwell on something else for a change.
-By switching gears and brainstorming ideas for a different project, independent professionals can often get those creative juices flowing again for both projects.
-And you will still be getting important work done, at the same time!
+If your brain doesn’t want to focus on a task for your current project, cut it some slack and let it dwell on something else for a change.
+Switching gears and brainstorming ideas for a different project can help get your creative juices flowing again.
+And, you’ll still be getting important work done!

-4. Do a little networking.You don't even have to leave your office to do it.
-Just reach out via phone or email to an old client you haven’t heard from in a while, or even an old mentor or colleague.
+Networking doesn’t even require having to leave your office.
+Reach out via phone or email to an old client you haven’t heard from in awhile or even an old mentor or colleague.
 While you are having a pleasant time catching up with them, you will also be reminding them of your work, which just might land you a new project.